yazz/VisualJS/README.md

 What is Coils?
 --------------

-Coils is a web framework the webapp is written in Clojure and Clojurescript, running on the JVM on the server side and Javascript on the browser.
+Coils is a web framework written in Clojure and Clojurescript, running on the JVM on the server side and Javascript on the browser.
 The resulting artifact is a war file, so it can be deployed on any Java web or application server, including Jetty, Tomcat, JBoss, Glassfish, Weblogic, or Websphere.

 A few notes: